sreenudoosari/spring-jersey-jwt/README.md

   - How to create and verify a JSON web token (JWT)
-  - How to use JWT with Jersey and SpringBoot inorder to invoke some secured endpoints using a simple annotation.
+  - How to use JWT with Jersey and SpringBoot inorder to invoke some secured endpoints using a simple **annotation**.
 # So what is JWT ?
 JWT is just a token format or it defines a token format which is compact and self-contained and can be used  for securely transmitting information between parties as a JSON object.
 This token can be verified and trusted because it is digitally signed.<br>
 More about JWT can be found here <a href="https://jwt.io/introduction/">JWT Introduction</a><br>